19th Annual Living Saint Projects: Friday, June 2, 2017

 Representing 51 Saints and Blesseds from 5 continents, students in costume will share stories, dramatic artwork, and offer inspirational examples of faith, hope and charity.

-Below, is the list of Saints and Blesseds that will be represented this year:
+Below, is the list of Saints and Blesseds that were represented in 2017: